escomputers/hassio-growbox/README.md

-### Using Home Assistant as growbox controller using several different devices and sensors, connected via REST API
+### Home Assistant as growbox controller, using several different devices and sensors, connected via REST API